brainstormforce/header-footer-elementor/README.md

 ## Screenshots ##

-1. Go to Appearance -> Elementor - Header Footer & Blocks Template to create a new template.
+1. Go to Appearance -> Header Footer & Blocks to create a new template.
 2. Assign template to be a header/footer and select display rules.
 3. Copy shortcode for Custom Blocks.
 4. Methods to add Theme Support.